Pik-kak/so_long/README.md

 6. The map has to be constructed with 3 components: walls, collectibles, and free space.
 7. The map must be rectangular and closed/surrounded by walls.
+8. The program takes as parameter a map description file ending with the .ber extension.
+(Eg. ./so_long map1.ber)